NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 sample distance.

-The pixel reprojection error ``--robust-threshold`` value is 0.5, which is larger than the DEM robust threshold.
+The pixel reprojection error ``--robust-threshold`` value is 0.5, which is larger than the DEM constraint robust threshold.
 So, pixel reprojection errors will be given higher priority than errors to ground.
 Therefore, we want the solution to be first of all self-consistent, and only then consistency with the ground will be attempted.